kolenaIO/kolena/docs/metrics/perplexity.md

 ### Interpretation

-Ideally, a lower perplexity is dersirable.
-Since perplexity a relative metric with no upperbound, it is best used to compare similar models and configurations on a specific task and dataset to look for improvements in model performance.
+Ideally, a lower perplexity is desirable.
+Since perplexity a relative metric with no upper bound, it is best used to compare similar models and configurations on a specific task and dataset to look for improvements in model performance.

 For context, the perplexity score of GPT-2 calculated on the wikitext dataset is 16.4541.
 The perplexity of LLaMA-2 7B calculated on its diverse test dataset is between 5.0 - 6.0.
-It is not uncommon to see your language model perform between between these ranges for text-generation tasks.
+It is not uncommon to see your language model perform between these ranges for text-generation tasks.

 ### Example
 Assume we have a sentence-completion language model that uses a context-length of 4, and contains a very limited